n-avontuur/dev_ws_mini_project/README.md

 This is a project for Avans hogeschool, mechatronica, minur robotics.
 It's developt for ROS2 - distribution : Humble.

+## Prep Project
+For this project you should use Ubuntu 22.04 and ROS2 distribution Humble.
+To make this easy the only thing you need to do is Flash Ubuntu 22.04 on a sd and pc.
+Clone repository and start the dedicated install file, found in the folder Installation.
+RPI install : RPI-install.sh
+PC install : pc-install.sh

 ## Run Launch files

 Run the following command